Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 Step 6: Wipe Yourself Down

 Once you’re ready to leave, wipe yourself lightly with your bath towel before heading back to the dressing room.
-When drying off, try only to wipe off the beads of water to leave the nutrients of onsen water on your skin as much as possible.
-Afterwards, you could change into a Yukata, bathing clothes (read on to know how to wear one).
+When drying off, try only to wipe off the beads of water to leave as much of the nutrients of onsen water on your skin as possible.
+Afterwards, you could change into Yukata bathing clothes (read on to learn how to wear one).

 Step 7: Rest and Relax